The 35 Best Slasher Movies Of All Time Ranked

 6. Alice, Sweet Alice

 Originally titled "Communion," 1976's "Alice, Sweet Alice" carries all the slasher hallmarks but delivers them with a much sharper blade.
-The story centers on a deeply troubled young girl named Alice Spages (Paula Sheppard) and her sister Karen (a preteen Brooke Shields), who is ready to take her first communion at St. Michael's Parish Girls' School.
+The story centers on a deeply troubled young girl named Alice Spages (Paula Sheppard) and her sister Karen (a young Brooke Shields), who is ready to take her first communion at St. Michael's Parish Girls' School.
 When Karen is gruesomely murdered, a deadly race against time ensues, as a masked killer wearing a bright yellow raincoat seems dead set on making Alice their next victim.

 With a screenplay co-written by Rosemary Ritvo and director Alfred Sole (whose other claim to genre fame is the 1982 horror-comedy "Pandemonium"), "Alice, Sweet Alice," engages genre conventions with a perverse irreverence.
 There's a coarseness in the film's cinematography that grounds the story in gritty realism.
 Despite its outrageous plot, "Alice, Sweet Alice" is an honest story about lost innocence and trauma.